zsisco/maxwelm/README.md

 - All windows are maximized on creation (like monocle mode in dwm or other tiling window managers)
 - Windows can be moved and resized with the mouse or through hotkeys
 - Virtual desktops
+- Status bar at the top of the screen displays current desktop number, focused window name, and custom status text

+####Configuration
-- All configuration is done in the config.h file
+- All configuration is done in the config.h file (mostly key bindings, colors, and custom commands)
+- Custom status text is set by "xsetroot -name $status" (similar to dwm) where $status is a string variable.
+A sample shell script is provided; while starting the window manager, run `./statusbar.sh`.

 ####Dependencies:
 - Xlib.